Syeddeveloper29/Simple-Calculator/README.md

 Basic Arithmetic Operations: Addition (+), Subtraction (-), Multiplication (*), and Division (/)

-Memory Functions:

-M+: Add the current value to memory

-M-: Subtract the current value from memory

-MRC: Recall the stored memory value

 Additional Functions:

 AC (All Clear): Clears all inputs and resets the calculator